NYUAD-Core-Bioinformatics/MIMI/docs/source/workflow.rst

 ----------------------------------------------

 The first step in using MIMI is to prepare your compound database.
 This involves extracting relevant compounds from either KEGG or HMDB and saving them in a format that MIMI can use.
-Since the observed mass range is 40-1000 Da from Mass Spectrometry, we recommend to use the mass range  Da for KEGG
+Since the observed mass range is 40-1000 Da from Mass Spectrometry, we use the same mass range 40-1000 Da for KEGG and HMDB.

 Mass Spectrometry data::